 Lacrosse- Lacrosse Stick Tape

-Lacrosse is a great sport to play, but there are many different parts of the game that you must learn.
+Lacrosse is a great sport to play, but there are many different parts of the game that you must learn, besides the positions of lacrosse.
 One way to get an advantage when you are just starting out playing lacrosse is to use VukGripz lacrosse grip tape.
 The added friction that you get from using this gives you increased control over your lacrosse stick, which helps you play more effectively.

 Hand-eye coordination, agility, and speed are required to excel in lacrosse.
 The game is extremely fast-paced and can get somewhat aggressive.